collinL34/jobQueue/README.md

-# jobQueue

-JobQueue instructions Via Postman.
+# JobQueue instructions Via Postman.

 How to check status of all Job Queue entries.